gmoeck/gmoeck.github.com/_posts/2010-01-10-bdd-in-sproutcore-part-1.markdown

 Also, I really should have written the delegation to the controller first, but since I knew I couldn't validate what it was called with it would have missed testing that the main function delegated to the store to find the tasks, so I broke the true BDD cycle there.
 But, I guess it works for now.

 ##One last thing before moving on
 At this point, once all the tests are passing I like to style the view so that it looks like what I expect.
-This is purely asthetic though, so I like to do it when all my tests are passing.
+This is purely aesthetic though, so I like to do it when all my tests are passing.
 I change main_page.js to be the following:

 <script src="https://gist.github.com/773047.js"> </script>

 Generally, since I tend to think of the binding to the description and the value as functionality, I think I would want an integration test which checks both of those values.
 However for the sake of brevity (this post is already quite long), I'll leave out those tests.

 [Step 2- Viewing the count of tasks](/2010/01/10/bdd-in-sproutcore-part-2.html)